 Where to find Signal Strengths

 Tap the three lined icon next to your camera's nickname.
 This will present the camera's settings page.
-Scroll down and tap the "Update" button to pull the latest readings for both the Camera to Sync Module and WiFi categories.
+Scroll down and tap the Update button to pull the latest readings for both the camera to Sync Module and camera to Wi-Fi connections.

-As a first step, power cycle your WIFI router to see if signal strength improves by tapping on the Update button as shown above.
-If that does not resolve the signal strength issue, move the camera closer to the WIFI router until you can see 3 bars of signal strength when you tap the button.
+As a first step, power cycle the Wi-Fi router to see if signal strength improves after you tap the Update button in the Blink app as shown above.
+If that does not improve signal strength, move the camera closer to the Wi-Fi router and tap the Update button again.
+Repeat until you see 3 bars of signal strength.